Tap the text to show or hide reading controls.

 Naru growled low enough for only Gyu-yeon to hear, clenching his hands and trembling.
 As a result the salt bread he was holding shrank and warped into an odd shape.

-Startled by the sound, Gyu-yeon glanced over and sucked in a breath.
-Naru glared as he bit into the now-shrunken salt bread.
-His gentle expression had edged fierce from how menacingly he stared.
+Startled by the odd sound, Gyu-yeon glanced over and sucked in a breath.
+Naru was glaring as he bit into the now-shrunken salt bread.
+His gentle expression had turned a little fierce from how menacingly he stared.

 ‘Hey, why are you like this all of a sudden.
 Be quiet.
 Quiet.’

-Gyu-yeon kept a close watch on Naru’s behavior throughout his conversation with Do-min, tense in case he might leap up and sabotage things.
+Gyu-yeon kept a close eye on Naru’s behavior throughout his conversation with Do-min, tense in case he might leap out to sabotage things.

 “I’d like you to start working from next Monday if that’s okay.
 Is that fine?”